Riester pension goes investment products: What the retirement savings depot really means for banks and insurance companies

 — Paul Kammerer, CCO, fincite

-The classic Riester product was structurally constrained: funds, insurance policies, and bank savings plans with rigid guarantee obligations that systematically limited returns.
-The new retirement provision depot breaks with this logic:
+The classic Riester product was structurally constrained: funds, insurance policies and bank savings plans with rigid guarantee obligations that systematically limited returns.
+The new pension deposit breaks with this logic:

-• Investment products are eligible for funding: ETFs, stocks, active funds – directly fundable depot
+• Investment products are eligible for subsidies: ETFs, equities, active funds – directly investable custody account

-• State funding remains: Basic allowance of up to 480 euros/year proportional to the contribution
+• State subsidies remain: Basic allowance up to 480 Euros/year proportional to the contribution

-• Fully digital contracts are envisaged: Self-service without advisor covered by regulation
+• Fully digital completions intended: Self-service without an advisor covered by regulatory framework

-• Simplified tax logic and affordability check: More transparency for customers
+• Simplified tax logic and cheaper-test: More transparency for customers

-• Standard product requirement: Every provider must offer a simple AVD with a maximum of 1.5% costs
+• Standard product obligation: Every provider must offer a simple AVD with max.
+1.5% costs

-For financial institutions, this means: A product that can finally compete with classic depot solutions – with state funding as a distinguishing feature.
+For financial institutions this means: A product that can finally compete with classic custody account solutions – with a state subsidy framework as a differentiating feature.

 The market potential